s-arina/s-arina/README.md

 # Hi, I'm Sarina. ✨

-A recent graduate of the Grace Hopper Program at FullStack Academy, excited to join the world of software engineering 🌱.
+An aspiring software engineer 🌱 who has recently graduated from the Grace Hopper Program at Fullstack Academy.
 I'm passionate about UI / UX and front-end design!

 I'm based in NYC and love coding 💻 , graphic design 🎨 , illustration 👩‍🎨 , and gaming 🎮.